25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 ### Ordering data into Kinesis

-- Imagine you have 100 trucks (truck_1, truck_2, ... truck_100) on the road sending their GPS positions regularly into AWS.
+- Imagine you have `100` trucks (`truck_1`, `truck_2`, ... `truck_100`) on the road sending their GPS positions regularly into AWS
-- You want to consume the data in order for each truck, so that you can track their movement accurately.
+- You want to consume the data in order for each truck, so that you can track their movement accurately
 - How should you send that data into Kinesis?
 - Answer: send using a "Partition Key" value of the "truck_id"
 - The same key will always go to the same shard

 ### Ordering data into SQS

-- For SQS standard, there is no ordering.
+- For SQS standard, there is no ordering
 - For SQS FIFO, if you don't use a Group ID, messages are consumed in the order they are sent, with only one consumer
 - You want to scale the number of consumers, but you want messages to be "grouped" when they are related to each other
 - Then you use a Group ID (similar to Partition Key in Kinesis)